ChaoticEvil/p5-ithumb-xs/README.md

 ## CopyRight and license

+BSD 3-Clause License

-Copyright (C) 2018, 2019 by Peter P. Neuromantic <p.brovchenko@protonmail.com>.
+Copyright (c) 2018-2020 Peter P. Neuromantic <p.brovchenko@protonmail.com>

-For more information see LICENSE file.
+All rights reserved.

+See LICENSE file for more information.